-<step>.type</step> string Case-insensitive step type; must be 'applybeam' <step>.direction</step> string vector [] A RA/Dec value specifying in what direction to correct the beam.
-See phaseshift.phasecenter for syntax.
-If empty, the beam is corrected in the direction of the current phase center. <step>.onebeamperpatch</step> bool false Compute the beam only for the center of each patch (saves computation time, but you should set this to false for large patches).
+<step>.type</step> string Case-insensitive step type; must be 'applybeam'

+<step>.onebeamperpatch</step> bool true Compute the beam only for the center of each patch (saves computation time, but you should set this to false for large patches.
 In the ApplyBeam step, this setting does not make sense (but it does if the applybeam is part of predict, ddecal, gaincal, h5parmpredict, etc.).
 Generally, FALSE is the right setting for this option.
-The default has changed to false in a recent (Nov 2018) version. <step>.usechannelfreq</step> bool true Compute the beam for each channel of the measurement set separately.
+The default may change in an upcomping version. <step>.usechannelfreq</step> bool true Compute the beam for each channel of the measurement set separately.
 This is useful for merged / concatenated measurement sets.
 For raw LOFAR data you should set it to false, so that the beam will be formed as in the station hardware.
 Also, setting it to false is faster. <step>.updateweights</step> bool false Update the weights column, in a way consistent with the weights being inverse proportional to the autocorrelations (e.g. if 'autoweights' was used before). <step>.invert</step> bool true Invert the beam.
 When applying the beam to transfer calibration solutions, this should be true.
 In other words: invert=true means correcting for the beam, invert=false means corrupting with the beam.
-When using the beam in a predict (or gaincal) step, this option defaults to false (so it will corrupt for the beam).

-<step>.beammode strin</step> g "default" Beam mode to apply, can be "array_factor", "element" or "default".
-Default is to apply both the element beam and the array factor. ------------------------------ ------------- --
+When using the beam in a predict (or gaincal) step, this option defaults to false (so it will corrupt for the beam). <step>.beammode</step> string "default" Beam mode to apply, can be "array_factor", "element" or "default".
+Default is to apply both the element beam and the array factor.